MicrosoftDocs/msteams-docs/msteams-platform/tabs/tabs-link-unfurling.md

 :::image type="content" source="~/assets/images/tab-images/modal-view1.png" alt-text="The illustration shows the Stageview Modal in Teams."

 > [!NOTE]
-> The article is based on TeamsJS version 2.0.x.
+> The article is based on Teams JavaScript client library (TeamsJS) version 2.0.x.
 If you're using an earlier version, see [TeamsJS](how-to/using-teams-client-library.md) for guidance between the latest and earlier versions.

 ## Invoke Stageview